flaxton/autoiq-google-workspace/README.md

 * Windows users - if you use Microsoft Outlook, save them in a Contact
 * Mac users - open the Contacts app and save them there - they'll also be saved in iCloud

-Make the name of the card something like "Greenville Chorale email account" or some such, in the business name field (not First/Last name)
+Make the name of the card something like "Auto IQ email account" or some such, in the business name field (not First/Last name)

 In the notes of the contact, put the email address and password.